top of page

 Introduction / Biography

-Through both vivid and muted colors, she expresses emotions inspired by the physical world and the ephemeral landscapes of memory and dreams.
-Her work explores the dynamic interplay between dualities: chaos and order, industrial and organic, mind and body, positive and negative, logic and intuition.
-For Taiko, understanding and embracing duality is essential.
-Her paintings aim to bridge these apparent contradictions by creating a space where opposites can coexist in harmony.
+Through both vivid and muted colors, Taiko expresses feelings inspired by the physical world and the fleeting landscapes of memory and dreams.
+Her work often reflects the balance between dualities — chaos and order, industrial and organic, mind and body, logic and intuition.
+By embracing these contrasts, she creates spaces where opposites can coexist in harmony.

-Themes of peace, unity, and universality are central to her artistic vision.
-The meaning of her name—“Peaceful Child”—is echoed in her work.
-Through gentle forms and balanced compositions, she seeks to convey serenity and a sense of inner peace in each piece.
+Themes of peace, unity, and universality are central to her vision.
+The meaning of her name — "Peaceful Child" — echoes throughout her work.
+Through gentle forms and balanced compositions, she aims to evoke serenity and a sense of inner calm in each piece.

-Taiko’s art is deeply influenced by Japanese aesthetics, especially wabi-sabi and traditional calligraphy, which she began studying at the age of six.
-From 1999 to 2001, she studied fine arts at the San Francisco Art Institute and graphic design at California College of the Arts, earning scholarships and awards.
-Her work has been featured in exhibitions at the venues including the de Young Museum, Yerba Buena Center for the Arts, and the Consulate General of Japan in San Francisco.
-Internationally, her art has been shown at the Hirafuku Museum of Art and the Denshokan Museum in Akita, Japan.
+Rooted in Japanese aesthetics, Taiko’s art draws inspiration from wabi-sabi and traditional calligraphy, which she began studying at the age of six.
+She studied Fine Arts at the San Francisco Art Institute and Graphic Design at California College of the Arts, earning several scholarships and awards.
+Her work has been featured in exhibitions at the de Young Museum, Yerba Buena Center for the Arts, and the Consulate General of Japan in San Francisco, as well as internationally at the Hirafuku Museum of Art and Denshokan Museum in Akita, Japan.

 Copyright © 2025 TAIKO FUJIMURA.
 All Rights Reserved.